-At the time of the issuance and delivery of the Notes, the County will make a covenant for the benefit of the Beneficial Owners (as hereinabove defined) of the Notes to provide in accordance with the requirements of Rule 15c2-12 as the same may be amended or officially interpreted from time to time (the "Rule") promulgated by the Securities and Exchange Commission (the "Commission") in a timely manner, notices of the occurrence of certain events, as enumerated below, if material.
+At the time of the issuance and delivery of the Bonds, the County will make a covenant for the benefit of the Beneficial Owners (as hereinabove defined) of the Bonds to provide in accordance with the requirements of Rule 15c2-12 as the same may be amended or officially interpreted from time to time (the "Rule") promulgated by the Securities and Exchange Commission (the "Commission") (i) during any fiscal year in which the Bonds are outstanding, to each nationally recognized municipal securities information repository ("NRMSIR") designated by the Commission in accordance with the Rule, and to the New York State information depository, if New York State creates a depository ("SID"), certain annual financial information and operating data for the preceding fiscal year, in a form generally consistent with the information contained herein and a copy of the audited financial statement (prepared in accordance with generally accepted accounting principles (in effect at the time of audit) for the preceding fiscal year, if any; such information, data and audit, if any, will be so provided on or prior to August 1 of each fiscal year, but, in no event, not later than the last business day of each such fiscal year, and (ii) notices of the occurrence of certain events, as enumerated below, if material.
 The notices of material events will be provided by the County to the Municipal Securities Rulemaking Board (the "MSRB").